-I am writing today to thank you for including provisions in H.R.
-1994, the Setting Every Community Up for Retirement Enhancement Act of 2019 (SECURE Act), to correct changes made to the so-called "kiddie tax" in the Tax Cuts and Jobs Act of 2017 (TCJA) that inadvertently causes harm to many low- and middle-income students who rely on scholarship aid to pay for their college education.
-We support these provisions and are pleased that the House will have the opportunity to fix this problem when the SECURE Act comes up for a floor vote later this week.
+I am writing today to thank you for introducing S. 1667, the Tax Relief for Student Success Act, a bill to amend the Internal Revenue Code of 1986 to treat certain scholarships as earned income for the purposes of the so-called "kiddie tax."
+As you noted in introducing this important legislation, it represents a bipartisan fix to correct changes made to the kiddie tax in the Tax Cuts and Jobs Act of 2017 (TCJA) that inadvertently causes harm to many low- and middle-income students who rely on scholarship aid to pay for their college education.